sassoftware/sasoptpy/doc/guide/models.rst

 automatically.
-A summary of the problem can be accessed using the :meth:`Model.get_problem_summary` method, and a summary of the solution can be accesed using the :meth:`Model.get_solution_summary` method.
+A summary of the problem can be accessed using the :meth:`Model.get_problem_summary` method, and a summary of the solution can be accessed using the :meth:`Model.get_solution_summary` method.

-To print values of any object, :func:`get_solution_table` can be used:
+To print the values of any object, :func:`get_solution_table` can be used:

 >>> print(so.get_solution_table(x, y))